-- Easy set up.
+Easy set up.
 There are no complicated legal documents.
-A short, four-to-six-page, fill-in-the-blank form is typically all that is necessary to create a fund. - Cost efficiency.
-Administrative Fees vary by sponsor.
-Usually, the sponsoring organization charges the fund a tiered administration fee. iGifFund Administrative fees are the lowest in the industry starting at 45 basis points (.0045 of assets), decreasing 7.5 basis points (.0007.5 of assets on larger amounts.
-Investment management fees are extra depending on the investment program of the financial advisor. - Simplicity.
-Charitable giving can be complex, but with DAFs, your client has just a few decisions to make.
+A short, four-to-six-page, fill-in-the-blank form is typically all that is necessary for you to create a fund.

+Cost efficiency.
+Legal or accounting fees are typically not required to start a fund, with the exception of complex and illiquid assets.
+Fees vary by sponsor.
+Usually, the sponsoring organization charges the fund a tiered administration fee. iGifFund fees start at 45 basis points (.45% of assets), decreasing to 7.5 basis points (.075%), or less, on larger amounts.
+Investment management fees are extra depending on the investment program of the financial advisor you choose.

+Simplicity.
+Charitable giving can be complex, but with DAFs, you have just a few decisions to make.
 These include which assets to contribute, overall investment management, grantmaking, and successor appointment.

-Tax benefits:

-- An immediate and maximum income tax deduction subject to annual AGI limits on the type of assets contributed with five-year carryover. - No capital gains tax on appreciated long-term assets contributed. - No estate tax on DAF funds. - Assets in the DAF grow tax-free. - If your client is subject to AMT, contributions to the DAF will reduce AMT liability. - No excise taxes on investment income. - Favorable tax strategies on contributions of S corporation securities. - o iGiftFund offers alternative gifting strategies may reduce taxes on IRA Required Minimum Distributions (RMD). - Flexibility.
-With a DAF, the tax deduction decision is separate from the grantmaking decision.
+Tax An immediate and maximum income tax deduction subject to annual AGI limits on the type of assets contributed with five-year carryover.

+- No capital gains tax on appreciated long-term assets contributed. - No estate tax on DAF funds. - Assets in the DAF grow tax-free. - If you are subject to AMT, contributions to the DAF will reduce your AMT liability. - No excise taxes on investment income. - Favorable tax strategies on contributions of S corporation securities.

+Flexibility.
+With a DAF, your tax deduction decision is separate from your grantmaking decision.
 There is no minimum annual grant distribution requirement as is true for private foundations.
-The donor can make grants on their own convenient timetable. - Grant making support.
-Some community foundations supply information on the activities of various charities and how to choose charities for grants. iGiftFund. - Donor recognition.
-Some sponsors provide letterhead stationery. - Visibility choice.
-With DAFs, clients can give anonymously or with full recognition. - Legacy of family philanthropy.
-A DAF that is set up and managed as an endowment will continue grantmaking in perpetuity. - Educational benefits.
-DAFs that involve both parents and children in grantmaking can be a rich training ground to pass on family values and establish a tradition of family philanthropy. - An easy decision-making structure.
-The donor is involved in all decision making, unlike a private foundation whose board must be consulted, which can be a time-consuming process. - An alternative to a bequest.
-A straight bequest to a donor's favorite charity is always an option, but a DAF offers the possibility of an ongoing legacy.
+You can make grants on your own convenient timetable.

+Grantmaking support.
+Some community foundations supply information on the activities of various charities and how to choose charities for grants. iGiftFund offers access to professional philanthropic counselling on larger funds.

+Donor recognition.
+Some sponsors provide letterhead stationery.

+Visibility choice.
+With DAFs, clients can give anonymously or with full recognition.

+Legacy of family philanthropy.
+A DAF that is set up and managed as an endowment will continue grantmaking in perpetuity.

+Educational benefits.
+DAFs that involve both parents and children in grantmaking can be a rich training ground to pass on family values and establish a tradition of family philanthropy.

+An easy decision-making structure.
+The donor is involved in all decision making, unlike a private foundation whose board must be consulted, which can be a time-consuming process.

+An alternative to a bequest.
+A straight bequest to your favorite charity is always an option, but a DAF offers you and your family the flexibility of an ongoing legacy.

-• The ability to receive donations from private foundations.
+The ability to receive donations from private foundations.
 Private foundations must distribute five percent of assets yearly and, if they have not decided on a specific charity, they could give the five percent to a DAF for later decision making.

+Compatibility.
 DAFs work well in conjunction with other charitable giving strategies, such as charitable remainder trusts, charitable lead trusts, private foundations, bequests, and insurance policies.
 In addition, private foundations can set up a complementary DAF, thus giving the donor choice of which strategy works best.
 The private foundation that wants to terminate can roll its assets into any DAF.